 Let dry for 30 minutes after the second coat, then sand in strategic places to get your desired worn effect, a vintage used look.

 Wipe down well with a damp cloth to make sure there is no more residue from sanding.

-Natural beeswax at least 7 days to dry and even more.
 Why not cover the bottoms of the drawers with wallpaper in the meantime?